KameronJohnson/Triangle-JS/README.md

 Fun With Triangles
 ==============

-A JavaScript web app tells a user what kind of triangle they have after inputing dimensions.
+A JavaScript web app that tells a user what kind of triangle they have after inputing dimensions.
 This app uses JQuery, Mocha, Chai and Bootstrap.

 Directions